-Site options are limited and both the expansion of the car park onto Lenzie Moss and decking of the car park have environmental implications.
-Instead, opportunities are examined in the RCS to improve and promote local access to the station by sustainable transport means (i.e. walking and cycling) as an alternative approach to relieving parking pressure at the station.

-Network Rail or Abellio may fund an expansion if the project is viable.

-Lenzie Improvements Project is emerging, with aims of improving sustainable access to the station and town centre of Lenzie.
+Risks and Deliverability Issues Site options are limited and both the expansion of the car park onto Lenzie Moss and decking of the car park have Including: environmental implications.
+Instead, opportunities are examined in the RCS to improve and promote local access to the Cumulative impacts and any station by sustainable transport means (i.e. walking and cycling) as an alternative approach to relieving parking pressure at impact on other projects the station.
+Potential Delivery Partners and Funding Network Rail or Abellio may fund an expansion if the project is viable.
+Further work required before option could be delivered Lenzie Improvements Project is emerging, with aims of improving sustainable access to the station and town centre of Lenzie.

-8. Develop a New Rail Halt at Woodilee (with P&R) & Promote Sustainable Access.
+ption of option Halt at Woodilee (with P&R) & Promote Sustainable Access.
 A new rail station to improve sustainable access to Woodilee.
-Possible location is between A806 Initiative Road and Calfmuir Description of option Road in existing railway cutting.
+Possible location is between A806 Initiative Road and Calfmuir Road in existing railway cutting.
 A car park with 50 spaces is assumed.
 Trains to and from Stirling would provide a 30 minute frequency.
 Option a) 50 car parking spaces, Option b) 300 Car Parking Spaces.
+Indicative Location of the Rail Station - LDP Proposals Map Extract

+Mode Rail

-Indicative Location of the Rail Station - LDP Proposals Map Extract Mode Rail Included in LTS 2013 - 2017 Yes - "Undertake a technical study to determine the merits, costs and feasibility of developing new rail stations at Woodilee, Westerhill and Allander."
-Costs | Cap Cost (Based on a) 3,199,000 - 5,941,000 assumptions and b) 4,599,000 - 8,541,000 estimated uncertainty +/- 30% (£) Rate for Optimism Bias
+nciude ed in LTS 2013 - 2017 Yes - "Undertake a technical study to determine the merits, costs and feasibility of developing new rail stations at Woodilee, Westerhill and Allander."

+Costs Cap Cost (Based on a) 3,199,000 - 5,941,000

+assumptions and b) 4,599,000 - 8,541,000

+estimated uncertainty

++/- 30% (£)

+Rate for Optimism Bias